databinding-gmbh/T4.FileManager.VisualStudio/README.md

 ## Testing

-There are some user story oriented [Reqnroll tests](https://databinding-gmbh.github.io/T4.FileManager.VisualStudio/T4FileManagerVisualStudio.html) for ensuring that the FileManager is working as expected.
+There are some user story oriented [Reqnroll tests](https://databinding-gmbh.github.io/T4.FileManager.VisualStudio/T4.FileManager.NetCore.AcceptanceCriteria.dll.html) for ensuring that the FileManager is working as expected.
 Tests for NET Framework are located in the project **T4.FileManager.VisualStudio.AcceptanceCriteria** and for NET 5+ in **T4.FileManager.NetCore.AcceptanceCriteria**.

 ## Authors

-- René Leupold - *initial work*
+- René Leupold
 - Johnny Graber

 ## How to Contribute